The Golden Bear has been good to me in my golf life.

 4. Panther National Golf Club - Palm Beach Gardens, Fla.

-Nicklaus' newest course passes the signature-design torch to Justin Thomas as part of a development for mega-millionaires just west of Palm Beach.
+Nicklaus' new-build course west of his Palm Beach home passes the signature-design torch to Justin Thomas as part of a development for mega-millionaires.
 The golf course is bold, sandy and wholly shaped out of pancake-flat terrain on the edge of conservation land.

 5. Governors Club - Chapel Hill, N.C.